3v401/HackTheBox/Perfection/README.md

 ![Alt text](pic21.png)

-Introducing the password into sudo, it is easily obtained the root password:
+Introducing the password into sudo, it is easily obtained the root flag:

 ![Alt text](pic22.png)